High Frequency Oscillatory Ventilation (HFOV) : a guide to the use of HFOV in the neonate

 Determinants of oxygenation in HFOV

 Oxygenation is determined by lung volume and oxygen concentration delivered (FiO2).
 The mean airway pressure (MAP) setting on the HFOV is used to modify lung volume by recruiting atelectatic lung units and optimising the alveolar surface area for gas exchange.
 The MAP is considered to act as a continuous distending pressure (CDP) on the alveoli.
-The goal of recruitment manoeuvres in HFOV is to open atelectatic lung units to gas exchange and then find the lowest possible mean airway pressure to keep them open (see Optimal ventilation strategy below)
+The goal of recruitment manoeuvers in HFOV is to open atelectatic lung units to gas exchange and then find the lowest possible mean airway pressure to keep them open (see Optimal ventilation strategy below)

 Determinants of ventilation (CO2 clearance) in HFOV